 In a fast-paced, technology-driven workplace, it's not enough for employees to know their stuff.
 They also have to be quick learners who can easily assimilate new information and then use it in fresh and unexpected ways.

-We believe in interviewing the old-fashioned way.
-Each interviewer learns as much as possible about every candidate.
+We believe in scheduling interviews so each interviewer learns as much as possible about every candidate.
 All interviewers elicit a wide range of competencies that reveal strengths and limitations, and they look for repeated patterns of both.